HenrikBechmann/react-infinite-grid-scroller/README.md

 Each of these is a _reference_ object, with values found in `propertyRef.current`.

-The `cell.current` object is instantiated only when a component is instantiated in the cradle.
+The `cell.current` object is instantiated only when a component is instantiated in the Cradle.
 It contains two properties:

 ~~~typescript
 {